UNCERTAINTY-LINE: Length-Invariant Estimation of Uncertainty for Large Language Models: Method

 \subsection{Debiasing of UQ Scores}

 On the training set \(\DC_{\mathrm{train}}\), we model the relationship between uncertainty scores and output lengths by fitting a simple linear regression:

 We adopt a linear regression model for debiasing based on the empirical observations in Section~\ref{sec:methods:length_bias}.
 As shown in Figure~\ref{fig:ue_metrics}, UQ scores such as MSP, PPL, and MTE exhibit strong linear trends with respect to output length.
+In addition, Appendix~\ref{sec:poly_detr} presents the results of experiments using second- and third-degree polynomials.
+As shown, these do not provide any significant or consistent improvement over the linear fit.
 All of this suggests that a linear correction is both sufficient and preferable to avoid overfitting.
 This model captures the systematic trend between uncertainty scores and sequence length, which we aim to remove.

 At inference time, we apply the learned linear model to debias raw uncertainty scores on the test set.
 To achieve this, for each test example, we compute a \emph{length-debiased} uncertainty score by subtracting the length‐predicted component from its raw score: